 Lemon juice helps balance sweetness and acts as a preservative, but you can omit it if needed. - Can I can this jam for long-term storage?

-Yes, you can preserve it using the canning method, but ensure jars are sterilized. - How can I make the jam smoother?
+Yes, you can preserve it using the canning method, but ensure jars are sterilized. - Can I add other fruits to this recipe?

-Yes, feel free to experiment with other fruits like blueberries or peaches for a mixed jam. - How do I store the jam?
+Yes, feel free to experiment with other fruits like blueberries or peaches for a mixed jam. - Can I use this jam for baking?

 Absolutely!
 It’s perfect for filling pastries, topping cakes, or spreading on biscuits.